 - May include collection of legal fees

 Success in legal action depends on proper documentation.
-Our contractor invoice template contains all legally required elements that make payment collection through legal channels easier.
+My contractor invoice template contains all legally required elements that strengthen my position when collecting payment through legal channels.

 - Complete set of signed contracts